-Cleanroom Apparel - Disposable and WashableAt Cleanroom World, we have a vast selection of disposable and washable cleanroom apparel.
+Cleanroom Apparel - Disposable and WashableAt Cleanroom World we have a large selection of disposable and washable cleanroom apparel!

-We have cleanroom apparel that meets ISO 5, 6, 7, and 8 standards, in a variety of sizes and colors, individually packaged and bulk packaged.
+We have cleanroom apparel, clothing, and garments that meet ISO 5, 6, 7, and 8 standards, in a variety of sizes and colors, individually packaged and bulk packaged.

 What Is Cleanroom Apparel